-I've found setting aside a few minutes at the end of each day to review the day to spot those moments can be a great practice to get in the habit of doing.
+I've found setting aside a few minutes at the end of each day to review the day and spot those moments can be a great practice to get into the habit of doing.

 I used to do this in bed at night - replaying the day in my mind.
-But I think some good things come out of recording the moments in some way.
+But I think some good things come from recording the moments in some way.

 At times I've found value in doing this through a written journal.
-I'm not religious about journalling and find it serves me best when I commit to doing it for a defined period of time and purpose rather than doing it with the intent of it becoming a life long practice (which I inevitably feel guilty about stopping later).
+I'm not religious about journalling and find it serves me best when I commit to doing it for a defined period and purpose rather than doing it with the intent of it becoming a lifelong practice (which I inevitably feel guilty about stopping later).

 Another exercise I've done from time to time is visual journalling through photography.
-Spending a period capturing moments of joy in life somehow seems to deepen that joy in the moment but it's also great to have them to look back on.
+Spending a period capturing moments of joy in life somehow seems to deepen that joy at the moment, but it's also great to have them to look back on.

 For example - here's an image that never fails to make me giggle and reminds me of a day when I felt a spark of joy with one of my kids.